 2014 Call for Artwork is Now Open!

-Deadline for entries: June 30, 2014VSA Exhibition
+Deadline for entries: June 30, 2014

 2013: In/finite Earth

-In/finite Earth asked emerging artists to showcase work that illuminates innovative viewpoints at the intersection of environmentalism, creativity, and disability.
+In/finite Earth asked emerging young artists to showcase work that illuminates innovative viewpoints at the intersection of environmentalism, creativity, and disability.
 Regardless of continent, country, or culture, over six billion people draw sustenance from the shared resources of our planet, repercussions for which are still unfolding.
 In/finite Earth is a call to artists to engage in the physical, emotional, and creative ties we share across our planet, and present their artistic perspectives regarding the natural world, sustainability, and our collective future.

 2012: Sustaining / Creating

-Momentum asked artists to examine the creative spark behind their work.
+Momentum asked emerging young artists to examine the creative spark behind their work.
 What is the force that drives their artistic interest?
 What informs the path they take each day as they move toward their future?
-The resulting exhibition showcased the diverse viewpoints and variety of creative processes of these emerging artists as they gain momentum in their artistic trajectories.
+The resulting exhibition showcased the diverse viewpoints and variety of creative processes of these artists as they gain momentum in their artistic trajectories.